skpeter/SmartCV-SF6/README.md

 ## Known Issues

+- No support for getting data by spectating online matches, only works for local play at the moment.
 - The app doesn't know how to differentiate handwarmers from actual matches.
 Please instruct your players to use the Restart or Quit options in the menu when being done with handwarmers.
 [S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) may be able to handle some cases where that doesn't happen.

 ## How does it work?